isabella232/api-14/README.md

 ## Deployments

-Currently the endpoints are deployed to `https://api.ethvault.dev`
+Currently the production endpoints are deployed to `https://api.ethvault.xyz`.

 ## Testing